Ice-and-Rock/TradesMin/Notes&Leanring.md

 *projectDetails page*
     Use .map() to display all of the materials => name + quantity ✅
-        ERROR:
+        ERROR: ❌
-        - Can't map through data without 'materials[]' in object.
+            - Can't map through data without ```"materials[]"``` in object.
-        - Needs to be made conditional to see if any 'materials' exist
+            - Needs to be made conditional to see if any 'materials' exist FALSE ALARM ✅
+            - The previous phase data was missing the materials and author value pairs